 She began her full-time career at the University of Maine in 1991 as a faculty member in the Department of Biological Sciences.
-Her administrative positions included Chair of the Department of Biological Sciences, Associate Provost and Dean for Undergraduate Education, and five years as the Executive Vice President for Academic Affairs and Provost.
+Dr. Hunter is a cell biologist whose research focused on structural and functional aspects of bone cell biology.
+She had grant support from the National Institutes of Health and the National Science Foundation.

 Currently, she serves on the boards of Maine & Company, and the Maine Development Foundation, and on the advisory network for the Olympia Snowe Women’s Leadership Institute.

 In 2016, Dr. Hunter was inducted into the Deborah Morton Society at the University of New England.
 She received the 2017 Wilma Award from the Collins Center for the Arts at the University of Maine for her promotion and enhancement of cultural activities; the 2017 Kenneth M. Curtis Leadership Award from the Maine Development Foundation; and the 2018 Catherine Lebowitz Award for Public Service from the Bangor Region Chamber of Commerce.

 Dr. Hunter received a bachelor’s degree in biology from James Madison University and a Ph.D. in physiology from Pennsylvania State University, and did postdoctoral work at Case Western Reserve University and Pennsylvania State University.